 Thanks to the commitment and passion of our volunteer community and the support of these incredible partner organizations, we have made immense progress towards achieving our mission to foster a common sense of global empathy through our video library of life experience, our public exhibits and our work in classrooms around the world.

-This year, we launched an ambitious new website at globallives.org that now serves as a central collaboration platform for our global video production program.
+In 2013, we launched an ambitious website at globallives.org that now serves as a central collaboration platform for our global video production program.
 We achieved this by working closely with Method, a leading San Francisco design firm, and with the support of the National Endowment for the Arts.
-The new site allows us to make our entire video library freely available to the public to stream or download.
+The site allows us to make our entire video library freely available to the public to stream or download.

 Our initial video collection, The First Ten, is now available in its full uncompressed format for free download—all three terabytes!
 We have nearly completed the production phase of our second thematic collection, Lives in Transit.
 From Lara, a traveling clown in Spain, and Huyen, a worker on a sand barge in Vietnam, to Ruixian, a train attendant in China, Lives in Transit intimately captures the daily routines and rituals of people whose lives put them in motion in a world increasingly defined by mobility.
 We expect to finish post-production on the series by March of 2014.